vishipayyallore/speaker-series-2022/csharp-corner/S1_Implement_IaaS_08aug2022/README.md

 > 1. Introduction to PowerShell and Az Module (3 Minutes)
 > 1. Introduction to Azure CLI (3 Minutes)
 > 1. Introduction to Azure Cloud Shell (4 Minutes)
-> 1. Creating Windows VM and installing IIS using PowerShell.
-(6 Minutes)
+> 1. Creating Windows VM and installing IIS using PowerShell (6 Minutes)
-> 1. Creating Ubuntu VM and installing Nginx using PowerShell.
-(6 Minutes)
+> 1. Creating Ubuntu VM and installing Nginx using PowerShell (6 Minutes)
-> 1. Creating Windows VM and installing IIS using Azure CLI.
-(6 Minutes)
+> 1. Creating Windows VM and installing IIS using Azure CLI (6 Minutes)
-> 1. Creating Ubuntu VM and installing LAMP Server using Azure CLI.
-(6 Minutes)
+> 1. Creating Ubuntu VM and installing LAMP Server using Azure CLI (6 Minutes)
 > 1. What is Infrastructure as a Code?
 (5 Minutes)
 > 1. Introduction to ARM (5 Minutes)
-> 1. Creating a Storage Account using an ARM template and Azure CLI.
-(5 Minutes)
+> 1. Deploy a Storage Account using an ARM template, and Azure CLI (5 Minutes)
-> 1. Deploy SQL Server, Database using ARM + Azure CLI (5 Minutes)
+> 1. Deploy a SQL Server, Database using an ARM template, and Azure CLI (5 Minutes)
-> 1. Deplopy App Service, Web App using ARM + AZ CLI (5 Minutes)
+> 1. Deploy an App Service, Web App using an ARM template, and Azure CLI (5 Minutes)
-> 1. Creating Azure Key Vault using an ARM template and Azure CLI.
-(5 Minutes)
+> 1. Deploy an Azure Key Vault using an ARM template, and Azure CLI (5 Minutes)
-> 1. Creating Ubuntu VM using an ARM template and Azure CLI.
-(6 Minutes)
+> 1. Deploy an Ubuntu VM using an ARM template, and Azure CLI (6 Minutes)
 > 1. Review/Q & A/Panel Discussion (5 Minutes)
 > 1. Q & A
 > 1. What is next in `Session 2`?
 (5 Minutes)